juergenmeinecke/EMET2008/assignments.rst

 Exercise 2
 ==============

-Krueger and Maleckova, in their paper published in the *Journal of Economic Perspectives* (2003), attempt to estimate the causal effect of education and poverty on terrorism.
+Krueger and Maleckova, in their paper ''Education, Poverty and Terrorism: Is There a Causal Connection?'', published in the *Journal of Economic Perspectives* (2003), attempt to estimate the causal effect of education and poverty on terrorism.

 (a)     What is the main research question of the paper?